-Exquisitely printed on a mix of heavy gloss and matt art papers, Issue One of The Road Rat is a big and beautiful thing; 244 pages and weighing over one kilo.
-It is at once absolutely of the moment — Lewis Hamilton, the Aston Martin Valkyrie — yet also timeless as we dwell on the making of the modern Ferrari and the decline of the Mercedes SL.
-It’s not a place for hot takes but for long-form writing as considered as our photography, illustration and design.
+Exquisitely printed on a mix of heavy gloss and matt art papers, Issue 1/Sanction Two of The Road Rat is a beautiful thing.
+244 pages (it weighs around 1 kilo) it is at once absolutely of the moment - Lewis Hamilton, the Aston Martin Valkyrie - yet simultaneously timeless as we dwell on the making of the modern Ferrari and the decline of the Mercedes SL.
+It’s not a place for hot takes but long-form, writing every bit as considered as our photography, illustration and design.

 A LITTLE BIT MORE ABOUT THE ROAD RAT